 A significant risk in respect of receivables is related to the default risk and credit risk.
 An impairment analysis is performed at each reporting date on an individual basis for major clients.
-In addition, a large number of minor receivables are grouped into homogenous groups and assessed for impairment collectively.
+In addition, a large number of minor receivables are Companyed into homogenous Companys and assessed for impairment collectively.
 The calculation is based on historical data.
-The maximum exposure to credit risk at the reporting date is the carrying value of receivables disclosed in Note 10.
 The Company does not hold collateral as security.